 my Sundancer, 2021 version

 OS MAX 40 SF for power

-I built a Sundancer many years later for a friend, but I was somewhat disappointed by some of the flying qualities, mainly due to the absence of any down- or sidethrust.
-I was determined to change that with my next build which came some 35 years later.
+I built a Sundancer for a friend in the late eighties but I was somewhat disappointed by some of the flying qualities, mainly due to the absence of any down- or sidethrust.
+I was determined to change that with my next build which came over 30 years later.
 I retrieved a kit I had lying around for years in my attic, opened the box and quickly decided to build the model with my own redesigned CNC cut parts.
-The redesign was done on the computer (CAD) respecting the original outline and dimensions.
+The redesign was done on the computer (CAD) respecting the original outline and dimensions to the millimeter.
 The construction method is similar but with the added bonus of extensive prefabrication of parts (now over 200).
 The subtle changes I made were solely intended to improve the flying qualities and facilitate the building process.